Prasadkandekar/Prasadkandekar/README.md

 ## About

-Second-year Computer Engineering student at **Dr. D.Y.
+Third-year Computer Engineering student at **Dr. D.Y.
 Patil Institute of Technology, Pune** (CGPA: 9.65/10), with hands-on industry experience building production-grade systems.
 I've shipped real features — 35+ REST APIs, a facial recognition attendance platform used by 3000+ students, and AI-powered full-stack applications.
 I care about clean architecture, performance, and building things that matter.

 ```python
 profile = {